World leaders laud Myanmar election as Suu Kyi secures majority

+"This is in many ways a momentous opportunity for thepeople of Burma," Rhodes said.
+"We had been very focused on this election.
+It is a critical milestone in evaluating Burma's democratic transition."

+Rhodes said Obama would meet with the Myanmar president,along with other regional leaders, during his Asia trip this month.

-Obama has visited Myanmar twice over the past three years, hoping to make its transition to democracy a foreign policy legacy of his presidency.
-He will meet with Thein Sein, among other regional leaders, during a trip to Asia this month.
+Obama has visited Myanmar twice over the past three years,hoping to make its transition to democracy a foreign policylegacy of his presidency.

+In a call with Suu Kyi, Obama "commended her for hertireless efforts and sacrifice over so many years to promote amore inclusive, peaceful and democratic Burma", the White House said.

-Thein Sein, whose semi-civilian government took power when the junta stepped aside in 2011, and powerful army chief Min Aung Hlaing, have said they would respect the result and hold reconciliation talks with Suu Kyi soon.
+Thein Sein, whose semi-civilian government took power when the ruling junta stepped aside in 2011, and powerful army chief Min Aung Hlaing said they would respect the result and hold reconciliation talks with Suu Kyi soon.

 Such unambiguous endorsements of Suu Kyi's victory couldsmooth the lengthy post-election transition ahead of the last session of the old parliament, which reconvenes on Monday.